vercel/next.js/docs/api-reference/next/image.md

 ### Image Sizes

 You can specify a list of image widths using the `imageSizes` property.
-These widths should be different (usually smaller) than the widths defined in `deviceSizes` because the arrays will be concatenated.
-These widths are used when the `next/image` component uses `layout="fixed"` or `layout="intrinsic"`.
+These widths are concatenated with the array of [device sizes](#device-sizes) to form the full array of sizes used to generate image [srcset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset)s.

+The reason there are two seperate lists is that imageSizes is only used for images which provide a [`sizes`](#sizes) prop, which indicates that the image is less than the full width of the screen. **Therefore, the sizes in imageSizes should all be smaller than the smallest size in deviceSizes.**

 If no configuration is provided, the default below is used.